bwplotka/my/web/content/posts/bingo.md

 ---
 _See bigger version of the above demo as .gif [here](https://raw.githubusercontent.com/bwplotka/bingo/master/examples/bingo-demo.gif)_

-In this blog post, I would like to introduce [`bingo`](https://github.com/bwplotka/bingo), simple and efficient CLI (Command Line Tool), I wrote for managing versions of Go binaries that are required for your project development.
+In this blog post, I would like to introduce [`bingo`](https://github.com/bwplotka/bingo), a simple and efficient CLI (Command Line Interface) Tool , I wrote for managing versions of Go binaries that are required for your project development.

-**TL;DR: `bingo` is built on top of the native [Go Modules dependency management](https://github.com/golang/go/wiki/Modules) and in my opinion, it is a must-have tool for all repositories requiring dev tools written in Go.
-It's also already integrated into production-grade projects like [Thanos](https://thanos.io).
+**TL;DR: `bingo` is built on top of the native [Go Modules dependency management](https://github.com/golang/go/wiki/Modules) and in my opinion, it solves the hard problem of flexible versioning developer tools written in Go.
+It already improves our integration with tools in the production-grade projects like [Thanos](https://thanos.io).
 Check it out and contribute!🤗**

 # Automate all the things!